 Virtual Learning Breaking Barriers

 Like telemedicine, virtual learning has long been available in the market.
 But the COVID-19 pandemic has cemented the need for video conference apps and other apps related to teaching and learning online.
 Even if schools and universities reopen, virtual learning is here to stay.
 Besides, it can aid individuals who need to juggle education with their day jobs and other responsibilities.
-Virtual learning allows them to study at their own pace and access resources that used to be only available for students on campus.
+Virtual learning allows them to study at their own pace and access resources that used to be only available to students on campus.

 Robots Breaking into the Construction Sectors